 Once you've weighed up all the information available, attended university open days and discussed your degree options with friends, family and those in the know - chiefly course tutors and college careers advisers - you may feel ready to begin the application process for 2018 entry.

 Registering with UCAS

 The Universities and Colleges Admissions Service (UCAS) is the central organisation responsible for processing applications for full-time undergraduate study at UK universities.

 When it comes to registering your details and completing your application, you can do this through your school or college and they'll send it to UCAS on your behalf.
 However, it's important to confirm the college deadline, as this may be earlier than the one set by UCAS.

 Alternatively, if you've already left college, or you're an international student looking to study in the UK, you'll need to register with UCAS as an individual and apply to them through their online system, while adhering to the timeframe set out below.

 Applying for university through UCAS

 Online applications for full-time undergraduate study are made at UCAS Apply, where you'll be able to find all details relating to entry requirements and filling in the information.
 When applying, you can select up to five courses at different universities.
 However, you can only apply once in a cycle.

-The UCAS process for 2018 entry is already underway, but completed applications cannot be submitted to UCAS until 6 September 2017.
-The 2017 entry application fee was £13 for a single choice, rising to £24 for two choices or more.
+The deadline for 2018 applications through UCAS has already passed.
+The 2018 entry application fee was £13 for a single choice, rising to £24 for two choices or more.
 Your college may collect the payment for entry, or could ask you to pay UCAS directly.